-In Alberta, the primary means of intervention of intervention is physical activity.
+In Alberta, the primary means of intervention is physical activity.
 Prior to implementing any interventions, the Kinesiologist must complete an initial assessment, which must include:

 - Search for pertinent information (i.e. previous medical diagnosis or results of testing, PAR-Q questionnaire results, medications, lifestyle habits, other risk or influencing habits, etc.);

 - Initial interview to help gather pertinent information (i.e. client’s health conditions, physical signs and symptoms, any contraindications that may have an impact on the intervention plan, client’s personal goals, etc.);